-Elopements are for the bold and wild at heart.
+Elopements in Colorado are for the bold and wild at heart.
 By making the decision to elope, you’ve crossed out the stories, re-wrote the rules, and fearlessly taken action into demonstrating the power of love.
 Rightfully so, you’re looking for a, “I just want to lose myself in this moment forever” setting for this time.
 Whether you’re searching for the high hills of the Rockies, or the breath-taking views of a countryside sunset, you’ll find it all here in Colorado.
 The choices seem endless, and there’s magic in each.
-But there are 15 here that’ll make you fall in love over and over again.
+But there are 15 places to elope that’ll make you fall in love over and over again.

 Rocky Mountain National Park- Estes Park, CO